wcjohnchen/capstoneProject3/README.md

 The dataset contains total of 60+ million rows and 27 columns from 2009 to 2018.

 Figure 1.
 Flight departure from 2009 to 2018.
 (A) Delayed and on-time departure.
 (B) Delayed departure and arrival.
-(C) Averaged delayed time.
+(C) Histogram of delayed time.
+(D) Averaged delayed time.

 A)